klaytn/klaytn-docs/docs/node/service-chain/getting-started/en-scn-connection.md

 ```

 ## Step 3: Configure the EN Node <a id="step-3-configure-the-en-node"></a>
-Go to the ken installation folder and edit `conf/kend.conf` as follows.
+Go to the ken installation folder and rename `mv kend_baobab.conf kend.conf`, then edit `conf/kend.conf` as follows.

 ```
 ...